traels/mus_api_doc/source/includes/v3/_users_and_employees.md

 }]
 ```

-It might be a bit confusing with both users and employees - but there is a reason for it.
-In many larger organisations there are users with multiple employments, one physical person is employeed in multiple different departments.
+Everybody in a company is an employee - no matter your privileges or permissions you are first and foremost an employee.

+Employees are not users!
+That might sound strange, but some people have multiple employments within the same organisation - each of those is an employee, but all of a persons employments are connected to the same user to only have one username and password.

+The employee is the entity that receives permissions to do things in the system, and is also where conversational data is kept.
+Delete an employee and the person will no longer have access to data.

+### Example data -> see right side
 Employee Jens Hansen with ID 1234e can be placed in a team.
 The other employee with ID 5678e is the same physical person - the same user - and can now be placed in another team.
-(See data in right side of page.)

-In Musskema.dk the user is just the person logging in.
-The employee is the entity placed in teams where all conversation data is attached to.
-Users with multiple employees will be asked to select employee when logging in.